It’s no secret that Facebook is the most popular social media network on the planet, boasting a whopping 2.6 billion monthly active users worldwide.

 Aspect Ratios

-Look into your Google Analytics devices usage and you’ll find that mobile occupies about 50% of your traffic.
+Look into your Google Analytics devices usage, and you’ll find that mobile occupies a huge portion of your traffic.

-Most people still hold their phone upright when watching videos, which means a 4:5 aspect ratio would be most appropriate for Facebook’s news feed.
-This will also deliver a better user experience to your users.
+Most people still hold their phones upright when watching videos, which means a 4:5 aspect ratio is best for mobile viewers.

 Length

 If you’re unsure of how long your videos should be, shorter is always better.
-Aim for a 15-20 second Facebook video.
+According to Facebook, no more than 15 seconds is best.

 It should be free of fluff and clearly convey your brand’s message, addressing your audience directly.